viamrobotics/docs/docs/tutorials/projects/bedtime-songs-bot.md

 [Deploy the model](/services/ml/) to the robot and configure a [Vision Service](/services/vision/) of model `mlmodel` to use this model.

-To match the name we used in our [bedtime songs program](#program-your-bedtime-songs-bot), name your Vision Service `"shape-classifier"`.
+Name your Vision Service `"shape-classifier"`.

-At this point, the full **Raw JSON** configuration of your robot should look similar to the following:
+If you use a different name, adapt the code in the later steps of this tutorial to use the name you give your model.

 {{< tabs >}}
-{{% tab name="JSON Template" %}}
+{{% tab name="Raw JSON" %}}

+At this point, the full **Raw JSON** configuration of your robot should look like the following:

 ``` json {class="line-numbers linkable-line-numbers"}
 {